kunjp1157/studio/README.md

-# City Sports Hub - App Requirements
+# Sports Arena - App Requirements

 Here's a breakdown of what you'll need to consider to build such a website, encompassing features, technology, and general steps: